No cheese on your main course

-When in Italy – the overwhelming urge to gorge yourself on Parmesan can be difficult to resist.
+When in Italy, the overwhelming urge to gorge yourself on Parmigiano Reggiano and the country’s other famous cheeses can be difficult to resist.
 But be careful.

 “Ma che cafone!” yelled a stranger pointing at me.
 Translation: “What an oaf!”

-What followed was a five minute exposition of why Parmesan does not go on your seccondo – main course - from the stand's owner and various customers.
+What followed was a five minute exposition of why Parmigiano Reggiano does not go on your secondo – main course – from the stand’s owner and various customers.

-In much the same way you should never put Parmesan on your main course, you must also never add it to risotto or pasta dishes that are made with seafood.
+In much the same way you should never put grated cheese on your main course, you must also never add it to risotto or pasta dishes that are made with seafood.

 The general thinking is – much the same as the main course rule above – that the strong cheese flavour will overwhelm the delicate taste of the fish.